carabina/EVWDropDownNotification/README.md

 ### Optional

 All properties below are optional. !!
-Note that Buttons will only be displayed if the buttonText of provided !!
+Note that Buttons will only be displayed if the buttonText is provided !!

 ```swift
   /*